What is GPT-4?

 GPT-4 training and capabilities

 GPT-4 -- and other GPTs -- are trained using reinforcement learning from human feedback.
 Models are rewarded for desired behavior or when they follow a set of rules.
 GPT-4 gets an extra safety reward during training to reduce harmful outputs.
-This helps it be ethical.
 OpenAI tested GPT-4's accuracy on adversarial questions with the help of constitutional AI company Anthropic.
 A few example rules from Anthropic's constitution include the following:

 - Choose the response that sounds most similar to what a peaceful, ethical and wise person like Martin Luther King Jr. or Mahatma Ghandi might say.